 5 Inexpensive Halloween Pool Party Ideas

-Are you ready for your 2021 Halloween pool party?
-The weather in the Wichita area is often balmy on October 31, so we put together this article on five inexpensive Halloween pool party ideas.
+Are you ready for your 2023 Halloween pool party?
+The weather in the Wichita area is often balmy on October 31, and you can spend time outside.
+So, we put together this article on five inexpensive Halloween pool party ideas.

 #1: Glowing Pumpkin Buckets

 We love this idea because pumpkin buckets are easy to find.
 You know the ones we’re talking about – they’re orange with black handles, and a jack ‘o lantern face.

 Not only is this a cheap decoration, it’s super easy, and your kids can help set them up.